BetTogether/BetTogether-Contracts/README.md

 truffle migrate --reset --network kovan
 ```

 This will deploy the BTMarketFactory contract.
-You then have to copy the content of the folder `abis/` over to the Client repo into `src/abis/`, and then follow the ReadMe of that repo to run the app locally.
+Copy the contents of the folder `abis/` over to the Client repo into `src/abis/`.
+In addition, take a note of the address of the deployed BTMarketFactory.sol, and update the relevant variable in src/utils/addresses.ts (line 6 for kovan), also in the Client repo.
+Then follow the ReadMe of that repo to run the app locally.

+## Behind the scenes

+All Dai that is sent to the contract is sent to Aave, whereby it begins to accrue interest.
+Interest and principal is withdrawn from Aave when users withdraw- the contract never holds funds for more than a single block.

+The contract has full uniswap v2 integration, allowing users to pay in Eth instead of Dai, should they wish.

+The contract uses Realit.io as an Oracle.
+For continued disuptes, the decentralised court kleros.io has been set as an arbitrator.
+The Magic Bet team have zero ability to set the outcome.
+For details on how the oracle works, see https://bit.ly/2zj5lhM.